dotnet/reactive/README.md

 var bigTrades = trades.Where(trade => trade.Volume > 1_000_000);
 ```

 The exact behaviour of these two (equivalent) code snippets depends on what type `trades` has.
-If it were a `List<Trade>`, then this query would just iterate through the list, and `bigTrades` would be a sequence containing just the matching objects.
+If it were a `IEnumerable<Trade>`, then this query would just iterate through the list, and `bigTrades` would be an enumerable sequence containing just the matching objects.
 If `trades` were an object representing a database table (e.g., an [Entity Framework](https://learn.microsoft.com/en-us/ef/core/) [DbSet](https://learn.microsoft.com/en-us/dotnet/api/microsoft.entityframeworkcore.dbset-1), this would be translated into a database query.
 But if we're using Rx, `trades` would be an `IObservable<Trade>`, an object reporting live events as they happen.
 And `bigTrades` would also be an `IObservable<Trade>`, reporting only those trades with a volume over a million.
 We can provide Rx with a callback to be invoked each time an observable source has something for us:

 ```cs
 bigTrades.Subscribe(t => Console.WriteLine($"{t.Symbol}: trade with volume {t.Volume}"));